 Wait!
 One More Thing

-After Jesus had completed the plan of salvation by ushering in the New Covenant, He made a number of post-resurrection appearances.
-These creator-visits were very pointed in purpose.
-He did not come back to make small talk or chit-chat about old times.
-For example, John adds a post script to his gospel by adding what is designated as Chapter 21.
-It seems that John puts the pen down, then after thoughtful contemplation says, “Oh, one more thing…”
+After Jesus had completed the plan of salvation by ushering in the New Covenant, He made several post-resurrection appearances.
+These visits were purposeful; He did not come back to make small talk or chit-chat about old times.
+For example, John adds a post-script to his gospel by adding what is designated as Chapter 21.
+It seems that John puts the pen down, then after thoughtful contemplation, says, “Oh, one more thing…”

-Here the dialogue is principally with Peter.
-Peter and other young disciples decide to go back to fishing as a career.
-The hint to what is going on is that the crew caught a large amount of fish and the nets did not break.
-This is a clue that they bought all new equipment.
-Jesus asks, do you love me more than these [fish]?
-After denying Jesus a short while before, Peter was stuck.
-He had to submit to Christ and he did.
-Although Peter was regarded by contemporaries as ordinary and uneducated, he with the others and, of course, the Holy Spirit, turned the world upside down.
+The dialogue in this final chapter of John is principally with Peter.
+Peter and some of the other young disciples decided to go back to their fishing careers.
+The crew had caught a large amount of fish, but the nets did not break.
+This might be a clue that they had bought all new equipment.
+Jesus asks, “Do you love me more than these [fish]?”
+Peter, having denied Jesus just a short while before, was stuck.
+He had to submit to Christ, and he did.
+Although Peter was regarded by his contemporaries as ordinary and uneducated, he and the others, along with the Holy Spirit, turned the world upside down.
 It may be that in the midst of your career, the Lord asks the same question.
 “Do you love me more than life as you know it?”

 Founder; Chief Innovation Officer